Every Business Owner Exits Eventually

 Quality of earnings

-Lower EBITDA baseline; every $1 in QoE haircut costs a multiple of dollars in price
+Lower earnings baseline; each dollar of adjustment costs a multiple of dollars in price

 Management bench